James Carreras: Biography

 From 1949 to 1980, he was chairman of Hammer Film Productions.
 He oversaw the growth of the privately owned firm into a successful film company.
+According to FIlmink "few studios had a cannier head of production".

+In 1971 he arranged for Hammer to sign deals with EMI Films and Rank."

 Honours

 In 1944, he received an MBE.
 He was knighted in 1970.
 He was appointed a KCVO in the 1980 New Years Honours.
 His son was the film director and producer Michael Carreras.
 He died in Henley-on-Thames, Oxfordshire.